-A London-based brothel-owner almost drowns in a bathtub, coverts to baptism and makes his way to India for missionary work along with his faithful companion: an immortal bird.
+A London-based brothel owner almost drowns in a bathtub, coverts to baptism and makes his way to India for missionary works along with his faithful companion: an immortal bird.
 And that is how the story starts.
 Imagine the chaos that follows!

 Drunk Bird Chronicles follows the large and diverse Braganza family, from Gareth Armstrong – an eccentric genius and philanthropist – to Asif Jackson Braganza – musical extraordinaire.
 The common thread between all generations is the family pet and adviser, Allegro the Immortal (Drunkard) Raven, who maintains a strange balance between sage advice, crude singing, and drunken grumblings.

 Drunk Bird Chronicles is wild, and encapsulates the eccentricities that govern the main family.
 Numerous historical events are mentioned through the eyes and ears of the protagonists, from the Crowning of Queen Victoria as Empress of India, to the World Wars, to Indian Independence, up until the Emergency and beyond.

 The Braganza family and it’s many diverse branches are a unique study in the vast cultural heritage of India.
 The strained relations between family members with different influences, languages, religions and aspirations reflects the larger worldwide struggles that characterised much of the 20th century, giving a uniquely individualised view into key historical events and how they affected people at a personal level.